Tag Archives: Hollywood

 If Silverman thought confronting Johnny publicly and even implying that his show was somehow deficient were effective negotiating tools, he was sorely mistaken.
 Having never formally even met Carson as network president, Silverman did so on March 17, 1979.
 Carson not only refused to work additional hours, he also told Silverman that he wanted off the show as soon as possible.
 Although Silverman did remind him at this meeting that he had a contract through 1981, Carson publicly announced that he would be leaving the show on September 30, 1979, the seventeenth anniversary of the program.
 Whether this was his actual intent, a negotiating ploy or merely a gesture designed to put an arrogant egotistical network executive in his place, the negotiations dragged on into May of 1980.
 When they concluded, Johnny Carson had extracted the most favorable contract in the history of network television.

-Johnny and fourth wife, Alexis Maas
+Johnny and his fourth wife, Alexis Maas

 Following his retirement, Johnny Carson became even more reclusive, spending most of his time behind the gates of his massive Malibu mansion that overlooked Point Dume.
 He spent a great deal of time on his private tennis court, especially built for him by NBC, one of the few of its kind in the vicinity.
 His only companion, his fourth wife, who he married in 1987, Alexis Maas, a stunning blue eyed blonde he met while she was walking by his other Malibu beach house, which he eventually sold to John McEnroe.